"Probably best not to text," he says with a wry smile when giving out his phone number.

 "I tend to look at it glass half full to be honest.
 It's very exciting."

-In one of the four-day meeting's most eagerly-awaited clashes, the English-trained horse will take on Ireland's feted Faugheen - the veteran 2015 champion hurdler, nicknamed The Machine.
+In one of the four-day meeting's most anticipated clashes, the English-trained horse will take on Ireland's feted Faugheen - the veteran 2015 champion hurdler, nicknamed The Machine.

 "Faugheen is a massive danger and Supasundae could be a big player too," says Gemmell.